WardBeullens/LUOV/README.md

+# !Warning!
+Some of the parameter sets are not secure. https://eprint.iacr.org/2020/967

 ## compiling and running KAT generation and the test program

 Generating the KAT values is as simple as navigating to the desired implementation in a subdirectory of